University of Pittsburgh Applied Research Center

-The University of Pittsburgh Applied Research Center (U-PARC) is a one-million-square foot (93,000 m2), high-security research park campus of the University of Pittsburgh.
+The University of Pittsburgh Applied Research Center (U-PARC) was a one-million-square foot (93,000 m2), high-security research park campus of the University of Pittsburgh.
 Comprising 53 buildings situated on over 85 acre, U-PARC is located 14 mi from Downtown Pittsburgh in Harmar Township, Pennsylvania adjacent to the Route 28 expressway and Interstate 76, the Pennsylvania Turnpike.